Have you noticed a significant increase in urination since becoming pregnant? Are you wondering what is going on and how you can fix it?

 Never be embarrassed to bring up any concerns with your doctor.
 Part of their job is to help put your mind at ease.
 You know your body better than anyone else, so feel free to use your voice.

 You can try to cut down on some of your bathroom trips by eliminating diuretics and being sure to empty your bladder as much as possible on each visit.
-You are already making enough trips as it is, you don’t want to make matters worse.

-Remember it is essential to stay hydrated, so don’t cut back on liquids throughout the day in hopes of reducing your bathroom visits.
+Remember, it is essential to stay hydrated, so don’t cut back on liquids throughout the day in hopes of reducing your bathroom visits.